leaf-ai/platform-services/README.md

 export O11Y_DATASET=platform-services
 </b></code></pre>

-The services also use a postgres Database instance to persist experiment data.
+The services also use a postgres Database instance to persist experiment data, this is installed later in the process.
 The following shows an example of what should be defined for Postgres support prior to running the stencil command:

 <pre><code><b>export PGRELEASE=$USER-poc
 export PGHOST=$PGRELEASE-postgresql.default.svc.cluster.local